 Another point is that it’s even more difficult to test a freelance candidate’s skills being a non-tech startup founder.
-In this case, you should consider hiring a tech consultant to help you with the interview.
+In this case, you should consider hiring an experienced tech consultant who can help you with the CTO's interview.

 You can find a CTO for a startup on websites like, , and .

 - Huge talent pool as you can hire people from any part of the world

 - Typically lower hourly rate compared to in-house employees